 samples, and "max" sets the sample count to the maximum possible

-Note that some preset recording times are not available because they would
+value.
+Some preset recording times may not be available because they would

 require more than the maximum possible samples,

 or they are too short for effective recording with the selected sample rate.

 LabHelper will not allow you to specify recording durations of